 With most “big” VR games, the resolution takes a significant hit on a base PS4 when using the PSVR headset, but not enough to stop it from being terrifying.
 If you want to get up close and uncomfortably personal with the Baker family, Resident Evil 7 via VR is the best way to do that.
 Just make sure you don’t eat breakfast before you play or it will all come back up again the second the chainsaw makes an appearance,

 3. Until Dawn: Rush of Blood

-Developer: Supermassive Games Publisher: SIE Additional requirements: Move controllers preferable Buy on Amazon
+Developer: Supermassive Games Publisher: SIE Additional requirements: Move controllers preferable